Leica S Typ 007 vs Panasonic GX80

 - More modern: Was introduced somewhat (1 year and 6 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the S Typ 007 comes out slightly ahead of the GX80 (17 : 16 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the S Typ 007 emerges as the winner of the contest (18 : 16 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica S Typ 007 and the Panasonic GX80 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the S Typ 007 or the GX80.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.